pourmalek/CovidVisualizedGlobal/README.md

 [`Rule for uptakes`](https://github.com/pourmalek/covir2/blob/main/setup/README.md)  describes the rule for periodical uptakes used in this repository.

+[`Bugs and issues`](https://github.com/pourmalek/CovidVisualizedGlobal/blob/main/Bugs%20and%20issues.md) describes how to report bugs and issues.

 [`Troubleshooting`](https://github.com/pourmalek/covir2/blob/main/Troubleshooting.md) describes possible difficulties in running the Stata codes on your computer after the repository has been downloaded to your local machine.